 Education provided by the City

 A total of 26,000 pupils and students attend schools and educational institutes run by the City of Oulu Department of Education.
-There are about 20,000 pupils in basic education, of which 6,000 are in grades seven to nine.
+There are about 20,000 pupils in basic education.
 City-run general upper secondary schools for young people have 4,000 students and general upper secondary schools for adults have 1,600 students.

 The City of Oulu Department of Education also runs the Oulu International School, which caters for grades one to nine; the teaching language is English.
 The International Baccalaureate Diploma programme in Oulun Lyseo Upper Secondary School provides general upper secondary education in English.

 Oulu-opisto provides all-round education for adults.
-About 6,500 students study at Oulu-opisto each year.
-Oulu Conservatoire offers music training for about 900 students.
-Oulu Art school provides arts education for about 950 children and young people aged four to 20 years.
+Oulu Conservatoire offers music training.
+Oulu Art school provides arts education for children and young people aged four to 20 years.

-Oulu also has a state-owned Oulun normaalikoulu and privately-owned Svenska Privatskolan i Uleåborg, Oulun steinerkoulu and Oulun kristillinen koulu, all of which provide both basic and general upper secondary education.
+Oulu also has a state-owned Oulun normaalikoulu and privately-owned Svenska Privatskolan i Uleåborg, Oulun steinerkoulu, Oulun kristillinen koulu, all of which provide both basic and general upper secondary education.
+Private-owned Taikatahdin koulu offers preschool and grades 1-5.